You are here

 The Peninsula Committee, founded in 1952, supports the Los Angeles Philharmonic through fundraising and audience development, promotes youth music education, and fosters appreciation of music in the community.
-The Committee draws its membership from the Palos Verdes Peninsula and neighboring cities, and currently numbers almost 140 volunteers in several classes of membership.
+The committee draws its membership from the Palos Verdes Peninsula and neighboring cities, and currently numbers almost 150 volunteers in several classes of membership.

 Membership Con Brio

-We are confident that a vibrant future lies ahead, thanks to our veteran volunteers and our energetic new members.
+We are confident that a vibrant future lies ahead.
 While keeping our roots firmly grounded in cherished traditions, we are innovating with new approaches that offer a rewarding membership experience.
-Notably, we have launched a new Professional class of membership designed to accommodate the schedules of professional women working full time.
+For example, our Professional class of membership accommodates the schedules of professional women working full-time.
+In addition, we have launched a new Maestro class for our highest level of giving.

-The centerpiece of our Youth program is a concert held at the South Coast Botanic Garden in the spring, featuring student musicians from local schools.
+The centerpiece of our Youth program is a concert featuring student musicians, held at the South Coast Botanic Garden in the spring.
 Locally, the committee also funds instrumental music instruction in the elementary grades, and provides financial support to the orchestras at our intermediate and high schools.
-In December, fifth graders are invited to a concert at the Norris Theatre, fully funded by the Peninsula Committee.
+In December, we fully fund a concert for fifth graders at the Norris Theatre.
 We also support Music Mobile, serving 23 schools and reaching 2,000 third graders throughout the South Bay.
-The Music Mobile van currently in use was donated to the Affiliates by the Peninsula Committee in 2005.
+The Music Mobile van, now in use, was donated to the Affiliates by the Peninsula Committee in 2005.

-The Peninsula Committee supports the Toyota Symphonies for Youth series by providing tickets for families to purchase.
+The Peninsula Committee supports the Toyota Symphonies for Youth series by providing tickets for families to purchase, with free bus transportation.
 The committee also provides bus transportation for adults to the Philharmonic's Friday midday series.
 Four Salons each year feature performances by outstanding musicians and expose our members to a broad range of musical genres.
 The Salons in May and September are open to prospective members.
 We host a number of other events during the year, all of which promote fellowship and allow us to share our passion for music.

 Annual dues, volunteer hours, and other requirements are defined by class of membership.
 In addition, members must purchase one season ticket to the LA Phil Winter Concert Series, or donate to the LA Phil Student/Braille Fund.